The European Magazine Releases Its Spring 2025 Edition

 – Henley & Partners highlight how alternative citizenship is increasingly seen as a hedge against political instability and systemic risk — not just a lifestyle choice.

-– Residency Malta outlines its permanent residency scheme, offering fast, renewal-free access to the EU with minimal bureaucracy and a clear pathway to mobility security.
+– Residency Malta outlines its permanent residency programme, offering fast, renewal-free access to a European country with minimal bureaucracy and a clear pathway to mobility security.

 Technology & Innovation